DelphinKdl/Data_structure/graphs/README.md

 The idea is that we do not have to store unnecessary things like 0 (which represent no friends), we can have a a pointer to array or a linked list per cell to represents edges.
 This way we can remove the sparseness of this graph which made a huge space complexity.

+## Searching a graph.

+### Depth First Search.

+This algorithms uses a stack for its implementation.

+This is a high level code for it.

+The algorithm basically;

+1- Create a stack.

+2- Create vector of type stack elements and call it visited.

+3- State traversing at some vertex.

+4- push the adjacent vertices to the stack and the visited vertices.

+5- Keep doing this until we hit a wall (no adjacent vertices to visit).

+6- If we hit a wall, start popping items from the stack.

+7- While we pop item from the stack, we change the address to the popped item, and check if it has any adjacent vertices that have not been visited.

+8- If so, then repeat part 4.

+### Breadth First Search

+This algorithms uses a queue for its implementation.